indigo-dc/oidc-agent/gitbook/oidc-gen.md

                              registered client and the account configuration.
       --seccomp              Enables seccomp system call filtering; allowing only predefined system calls.
+  -u, --update=ACCOUNT_SHORTNAME   Decrypts and reencrypts the configuration
+                             file for ACCOUNT_SHORTNAME.
+This might update the file format and encryption.
   -w, --flow=code|device|password|refresh
                              Specifies the OIDC flow to be used.
 Option can be used multiple times to allow different flows and